Atonalism/DFA/README.md

 # DFA
-A modest implementation of an DFA (Deterministic Finite Automata) that reads a user-supplied text input with the formal definition of the DFA.
+A modest implementation of an DFA (Deterministic Finite Automata) that reads a user-supplied text input with the formal definition of a DFA.
 With the DFA read, the user can test whether words are part of the language defined by the provided ADF or not.

 # Input
 The input is a txt file named "input.txt".
 The file can be edited by the user to define any DFA following the following format: